7 signs that it’s time to re-evaluate your statutory audit approach

 INSIGHT ARTICLE |

 Taking advantage of global opportunity often means expanding into numerous foreign jurisdictions.
 International expansion offers tremendous strategic advantages, while opening risks in dealing with statutory audit requirements and other compliance burdens in every jurisdiction.
-Too many companies see these compliance activities as a burden and often pay insufficient attention to addressing them timely or effectively, leaving management of statutory audits to their foreign operations and providing little assistance or oversight.
-That can be a costly mistake.
-Consider the risks.
-Failure to comply with these obligations can mean:
+Too often, companies view compliance as a negligible nuisance, leaving management of statutory audits to their foreign operations – that can be a costly mistake.
+Failure to comply timely or thoughtfully with these obligations can mean:

 - Fines and penalties which, depending on the jurisdiction, can be substantial